 When I was growing up

 As a kid, I lived next door to my Grandma and Grandpa, and I spent a lot of time at their house.
 My Grandpa (his name was Bob too) was my hero.
-Almost every day he told me stories about his work and his dad's work.
+Almost every day he told me stories about his work and his dad’s work (his dad (my great-grandpa) was the Circuit Court Judge for a couple of decades here in Clark County).
 They were both attorneys.

 Grandpa Bob died when I was 12 years old, but the seed that his stories planted never did.